astridribeiro/astridribeiro/README.md

 ## 🌟 About me
-- 🖥️ I study Computer Science at FACAPE with a focus on back-end.
+- 🖥️ I'm studying Computer Science at FACAPE, with a focus on back-end development.
 - 📚 Always learning new things.

 ---